 Macro-nutrients are required in larger amounts than micro-nutrients.
 Macro-nutrients include:

 - protein, such as eggs, fish, turkey, liver, and beef, or vegan options, such as lentils, chickpeas, tofu or fermented soy, beans, and quinoa,

-- carbohydrates, such as vegetables, fruits, and starch.
+- carbohydrates, such as vegetables, fruits, grains, beans, and legumes.

-Official, academic nutrition tends to look at the minute details of how these macro-nutrients nutrients are digested.
-They draw complicated diagrams of “metabolic pathways”, as if we all digested foods in a standardized way.
+Official, academic nutrition looks at the details of how these macro-nutrients nutrients are digested.
+They draw complicated diagrams of “metabolic pathways”, as if all foods were digested in a standardized way.
 This leads to stale advice to “eat a balanced diet”.
-The disadvantage of this point of view is that it often:
+They compile statistics.
+This point of view often:

-- overlooks biochemical individuality and the possibility that an optimal mix or balance for you may not be optimal for me,
+- overlooks biochemical individuality (an optimal mix or balance for you may not be optimal for me),

 - overlooks micro-nutrients, such as minerals and vitamins found in vegetables, fruits, herbs, and spices, and

 - is based on a “food pyramid” that favors certain producers at the expense of individuals looking for health via food.

 Your body is made of sixty to seventy percent water, even more if you count the water inside your cells.
 There is more to water than quenching your thirst.
 The sensation of thirst is the last sign of dehydration, not the first, particularly as you age.
 Fresh, cold spring water may be the healthiest of all.
 You can look for a spring near you on FindaSpring.com Some people think that they are hungry, when they are really lacking water.
 Are you dehydated without knowing it?